 Furnace lockout results when a furnace is unable to achieve ignition after three attempts during a single call for heat.
-It is characterized by a non-functioning furnace and an EED code displayed on the 7-segment display.
+It is characterized by a non-functioning furnace and a fault code displayed.
 If the furnace is in "lockout", it will (or can be) reset in any of the following ways.

-1. Automatic reset.
-The integrated control module will automatically reset itself and attempt to resume normal operations following a one hour lockout period.

-- 2. Manual power interruption.
+- 1. Automatic reset.
+The integrated control module will automatically reset itself and attempt to resume normal operations following a one hour lockout period. - 2.
+Manual power interruption.
 Interrupt 115 volt power to the furnace. - 3.
 Manual thermostat cycle.
 Lower the thermostat so that there is no longer a call for heat for 1 -20 seconds then reset to previous setting.